Hokeb Ha Cave: Description

 Hokeb Ha Cave begins in the vicinity of Santa Cruz and extends into the village of Blue Creek, situated approximately 27.6 kilometers from Punta Gorda.
 The entrance to the cave is accessed after a 20-minute hike from Blue Creek village.

 The cave entrance is framed by limestone formations and a cascading waterfall, which is an essential part of the cave's hydrological system.
 Visitors often swim through the pools inside the cave, navigating through chambers adorned with stalactites, stalagmites, and Maya hieroglyphs.

-Archaeological Significance
+Archaeology

 In 1973, a Peace Corps volunteer named Kim Kennedy discovered 24 ceramic vessels in front of an altar within the cave.
 Among these was the "Hokeb Ha Vase," a polychrome piece dating back to the Late Classic Period (A.D.
 600–800) of the Maya civilization.
 This vase was later memorialized on a Belizean postage stamp.

 The discovery of these artifacts suggests that Hokeb Ha Cave was used for ceremonial purposes, particularly in rituals related to water and the underworld, which were central to Maya spiritual beliefs.